+An example for such a matrix completion problem on the graph in \autoref{subfig:exampleBlock} is given in \cref{eq:simpleGammaThetaPartial}.
 In the Gaussian case, a similar problem can be posed with the covariance matrix $\Sigma$ instead of $\Gamma$ and with $\Theta = \Sigma\inv$.
 To this \PD{} completion problem, an explicit solution for decomposable graphs and a convergent algorithm for general graphs is given in \cite{speedKivery1986}.
 In this section we discuss semi-definite matrix completion problems for \HR{} models as in \cref{def:matrixCompletionProblem}, starting from simple graph structures such as trees and finishing with general graphs.
-We assume throughout that the graph $G$ is connected since only those can be associated to non-degenerate \HR{} models; see \cref{sec:HrPrecisionMatrix}.
+We assume throughout that the graph $G$ is connected since only those can be associated to non-degenerate \HR{} models; see \cref{subsec:extremalCondInd}.